Lucilla Agosti

-Lucilla Agosti (born 8 September 1978 in Poggibonsi, Tuscany) is an Italian radio and television presenter and actress.
+Lucilla Agosti (born 8 September 1978) is an Italian radio and television presenter and actress.

 Biography

 Born in Poggibonsi, daughter of Edoardo Agosti - radiologist - and of a professor of drawing and art history, Lucilla began working as an actress, acting, among other things, in an exhibition de The Strange Couple, a famous comedy by Neil Simon.
 Subsequently, at a very young age, she moved to Rome working in Cinecittà and took on one of the first Network A auditions and was chosen to conduct Azzurro, a program dedicated to Italian music and artists, from 1 July 2002 to 17 September 2005.

 In the summer of 2004 she leads some live evenings: the Main Stage all'Arezzo Wave Love Festival and the final evening of the Voci Domani competition.
 She also hosts Space Girls on Happy Channel and Guelfi e Ghibellini on Rai 2, and appears as a guest star in an episode of the sitcom Camera Café.
 With the birth of the new All Music, she abandons the music of Azzurro to take up fashion and lifestyle, at the helm of the show All Moda.
 She gets film roles in shorts and feature films, appearing in the films The fever (2005), by Alessandro D'Alatri, The Stone Merchant (2006), by Renzo Martinelli, and The Seed of Discord (2008), by Pappi Corsicato, and in short films Parole rubate (2004) and Divini incontri d'orgasmo (2005), both directed by Barbara Caggiati.

 Continue to work in various All Music programs: Classifica di..., in which she interviews celebrities from the show revealing their musical preferences, Flycase, in which she accompanies musical guests to discover a nation from a cultural and especially musical point of view and, finally, Tutti nudi, where, dressed as a geisha, comments on the performances of amateur strippers.
 Furthermore, always on All Music, he participates with Maccio Capatonda in the fake soap opera Intralci.
 In 2007 she starred with Ale and Franz of Buona la prima, an Italia 1 sit-show based entirely on improvisation.
 In the same year, she also arrives at Radio Monte Carlo as host of RMC Magazine, together with Max Venegoni.
 The beginning of 2008 sees her alongside Elio e le Storie Tese in the conduct of the After Festival at the Sanremo Festival.